florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-21-cloud-skills-challenge-devops-engineer.markdown

 - Handle the security at the beginning of the project.
 - Security is like deployment or tests; it must **shift left**.
-- Use the *Security* tab of the repository
+- Use the *Security* tab of the repository:
   - *Security policies* allow you to specify how to report a security vulnerability in your project by adding a `SECURITY.md` file to your repository.
   - *Dependabot* alerts notify you when GitHub detects that your repository uses a vulnerable dependency or malware.
   - *Security advisories* that you can use to privately discuss, fix, and publish information about security vulnerabilities in your repository.